 - What are your top pages?

-- How many people are visiting your website?
+- How many people are visiting your website every month?

 - What are people doing when they visit your website?

-There are many more relevant questions the data can give you to measure ROI, improve conversions, and make more money.
+There are plenty more insights to be gleaned from data analytics.
+Among other things, your data can help you measure ROI, improve conversions and, ultimately, make more money.

-Attorneys wear a lot of hats.
-Marketing guru isn’t always a favorite hat to wear but is a necessary evil to growing a law firm.
-Even so, if you want to grow your practice in the future, it’s imperative to focus on search engine optimization.
+Attorneys wear many hats and "marketing guru" isn’t always a favorite.
+However, it's a necessary evil when trying to grow your law firm.
+If you want to grow your practice in the future, it’s imperative to focus your efforts on SEO.